JosePamplona/Dockerized-Elixir-Workbench/README.md

     This will generate all the files and apply specific configurations.
     It can accept all option flags from the task `mix phx.new` like `--no-html` or `--no-esbuild` (Full task [phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) documentation).

-1. Edit the `.framework/entrypoint.sh` file, adjust the `schemas()` function in order to create a migration generation script.
+1. Edit the `schemas.sh` file in order to create a migration generation script.
 Once saved, run the following command:

     ```sh
     ./app schemas
     ```

-    This Generate schema, changesets, context functions, tests and migration files and configures `servers.json` & `pgpass` files with credentials for PGAdmin.
+    This generate schemas, changesets and contexts functions, tests and migration files and configures `servers.json` & `pgpass` files with credentials for PGAdmin.

 #### 2.3.2.
 Custom deploy commands

-There is the possibility of deploying the service by executing custom server initialization commands, for example, to run the elixir interactive console `iex -S mix phx.server`.
+There is the possibility of deploying the service by executing custom server initialization commands, for example, to run the elixir interactive console: `iex -S mix phx.server`.

-In order to do this, execute the following command, replacing ` [<COMMAND>...]` with the commands to be executed.
+In order to do this, execute the following command, replacing `[<COMMAND>...]` with the commands to be executed.

 ```sh
 ./app run [<COMMAND>...]